Landing Page Examples & Design Tips for Conversion

 One of the most important elements of any product page is a well-written product description that clearly states what you’re selling and what makes it a worthwhile purchase.
 As with all of your marketing, the copy on your product page should be on-brand and relevant to your audience.
 Good copy will help you convert visitors into customers.

 • Be direct.
-Research has shown that 79% of people tend to scan a webpage instead of fully reading it, so the first description that customers see on your product page should be clear and to the point.
+Most people tend to scan web pages instead of reading them, so the first description that customers see on your product page should be clear and to the point.

 • Anticipate questions.
 Shoppers will want to be sure they know exactly what they’re buying.
 While you probably won’t be able to anticipate every possible question that could arise, you’ll want to make sure that customers have enough information to buy with confidence.
 If you’re selling a piece of clothing, for example, tell shoppers what type of fabric it is and how they can expect the item to fit.